-These free, online, interactive modules, delivered by Parkinson's UK and endorsed by the Royal College of Nursing, will help any health and social care professional increase their knowledge and understanding of Parkinson's, so they can improve their practice.
+These free, online, interactive modules, delivered by Parkinson's Excellence Network and endorsed by the Royal College of Nursing, will help any health and social care professional increase their knowledge and understanding of Parkinson's, so they can improve their practice.

 How does it work?